AntsInMyEy3sJohnson/hazeltest/README.md

 #### Runner vs. Test Loop

 This begs the question, of course: Which component does what?
-As a rule of thumb, it can be said that Runners offer adjustability for load dimensions, whereas the Test Loop determines the kind and order of operation executed on the target Hazelcast cluster (with the exception of load dimension 6, as both available Test Loops offer adjustability for sleeps, too, which translates to offering adjustability for the number of operations executed per second).
+As a rule of thumb, it can be said that Runners offer adjustability for load dimensions, whereas the Test Loop determines the kind and order of operation executed on the target Hazelcast cluster (except for load dimension 6, as both available Test Loops offer adjustability for sleeps, too, which translates to offering adjustability for the number of operations executed per second).
 In other words, the Runner as the framework around the Test Loop never executes any operations on Hazelcast by itself, but relies on the Test Loop to do so.

 Let's take a look at an example for how to configure the Map Load Runner/Batch Test Loop combination (many properties have been omitted here for brevity):